 A few simple tricks will help alleviate the side effects.
 Hydration with water or herbal tea is critical to the success of this diet.
 Dehydration will make you feel sluggish and lightheaded.
 The tried-and-true advice of a consistent sleep and exercise routine also helps to reduce unwanted side effects. + Electrolytes.
 Check out this post to learn more on supplements help.

-Can you make the keto diet work for you?
+So, does the keto diet work for you?
 The answer is a big, resounding yes!
 Planning and preparing meals will take some time before you feel confident in your food choices.
 But once you know the foods you can choose that satisfy you it will become second nature.

 Tips for Success